robertodoering/twitter_api/README.md

 ## Why use this package?

-To make the usage as comfortable as possible, this package provides interfaces for the various endpoints of the Twitter API.
+To make the usage as convenient and comfortable as possible, this package provides interfaces for the various endpoints of the Twitter API.
 Documentation for each request is available as dart docs and each request's parameters can be changed as named parameters.

 The various data structures returned by Twitter are parsed into data models in an isolate.